 Las Vegas is well known for being an adult’s playground.
 And there is a mountain of things to do when visiting the City.
 Apart from just drinking eating and gambling our guide to the top 10 attractions, Las Vegas will showcase our top things to do in Las Vegas.

 We all know gambling is a big thing in Vegas, you don’t need a list to tell you that, so we will leave this off in favor of less obvious things.
 Hotel/Casino Tourism is another big thing we don’t feel the need to mention.
-One of the most popular things to do in Vegas is simply visited various hotels on the strip.
+One of the most popular things to do in Vegas is simply to visit various hotels on the strip.
 This may seem a little curious but really the hotels are so highly themed you can think of it more like visiting a theme park.
 But again It’s not one for this list as pretty much everyone will have a look around some of the hotels at one point.
 Drinking is also very high up on most people’s lists…but It’s not on ours again just because it is so Obvious.
-Unless drinking is intrinsic to another activity like is the case on a few of our items. and Finally chilling out by a pool is probably going to be right up there for most but If you really need to be told about that…Well.
+Unless drinking is intrinsic to another activity which is the case on a few of our items. and Finally chilling out by a pool is probably going to be right up there for most but If you really need to be told about that…Well.
 Let’s look at some of the other things you may not have thought about.

 1 – Downtown

 We absolutely love Downtown and the Freemont Street Experience.
-It is easily our number one thing to in Las Vegas, after getting drunk and gambling that is.
-It costs a whopping NOTHING and is a real hark back to how Vegas used to be, but in a very fun Disney style fashion, without any of the unsavory elements of the past.
+It is easily our number one thing to do in Las Vegas, after getting drunk and gambling that is.
+It costs a whopping NOTHING and is a real hark back to how Vegas used to be, but in a very fun Disney-style fashion, without any of the unsavory elements of the past.